When you’re a mom, you need friends. Because you have those days...

-Be brave and be real, invite them over when your house is less than perfect.
+Be brave and be real.
+Invite them over when your house is less than perfect.
 Be willing to share your true self.
-Like, “Hey, I accidentally taught my two-year-old the F word today.”
+Like, “Hey, I accidentally taught my 2-year-old the F word today.”

 There is a myth that we have to impress in order to deserve connection.
 It’s a nasty lie.
-Worshipping at the alter of perfection does nothing more than isolate.
+Worshipping at the altar of perfection does nothing more than isolate us.

-We are ALL IMPERFECT.
-Remember, the goal is someone who’s willing to go shopping with you after you’ve had another baby, and watch you try to wiggle yourself into “skinny jeans.”
+We are ALL imperfect!
+Remember, the goal is to find someone who can connect with you, someone you can be vulnerable with, someone who’s willing to go shopping with you after you’ve had another baby and watch you try to wiggle yourself into “skinny jeans.”

 So set the standard.
 And if they do reject you for being real?
 It’s fine!
-Aintnoonegottimeforthat.
+Bye!

 You are winning and you are failing.
 This process is beautiful, messy and HARD.

-I have found free-spirited friends, calculated friends, researcher-friends, health-nuts, clean-freaks, homeschool geniuses, TV hating, TV loving, career women, single-mom-goddesses, thinkers, feelers, and not-yet-having-kids-friends.
+I have found free-spirited friends, calculated friends, researcher friends, health nuts, clean freaks, homeschool geniuses, TV haters, TV fiends, career women, single-mom goddesses, thinkers, feelers and not-yet-having-kids friends.

 Make a pledge to be safe for the moms around you.
 Don’t judge.
 Connection is better than perfection.

 Getting to know anyone can be awkward, and some of the best connections don’t start “easy.”
-Many of my most valuable relationships now, are ones that started terribly awkwardly.
+Many of my most valuable relationships now are ones that started in terribly awkward ways.

-Those people were the gems that brought things to my life that I don’t carry on my own.
+Those people were the gems who brought things to my life that I don’t carry on my own.
 We’re naturally attracted to people who are the same as us.
-I’m an expressive extravert, but I’m so very thankful for more quiet and reserved friends and so grateful I ignored awkward.
+I’m an expressive extrovert, but I’m so very thankful for more quiet and reserved friends and so grateful I ignored awkwardness.

-Many days, they feel like their screw-ups far out shadow their successes.
-I know, because I am one of them.
+Many days, they feel like their screw-ups far outweigh their successes.
+I know this because I am one of them.